kfcampbell/quarto-docker-sandbox/README.md

 ## Steps for HW2 Users

 1. Copy your .qmd file into the current directory and name it HW2.qmd (or globally find/replace HW2.qmd to your preferred filename).
 If you have an .ipynb file from Google Colab, convert it using `quarto convert {filename}`.
-2. Ensure your .qmd file has a valid header: mine looks like
+2. Ensure your .qmd file has a valid header.
+Mine looks like:
 ```yaml
 ---
 title: "HW2"